 Vertical Datum

 Datum describing the relation of gravity-related heights or depths to the Earth.

+Viewing Scale

+The value of the ratio of the linear dimensions of features of a dataset presented in the display and the actual dimensions of the features represented of the dataset.

 Warning

 (MSC.302/A) alert for condition requiring immediate attention, but no immediate action by the bridge team.
 Warnings are presented for precautionary reasons to make the bridge team aware of changed conditions which are not immediately hazardous, but may become so if no action is taken.